hightail/wilson-api/README.md

 ## Wilson Best Practices

-There are several constructs in wilson that can be used.
 Wilson application developers are encouraged to use a few specific best practices that help apps stay organized and increase readability.

 [View Wilson Best Practice Guide](./best-practices.md)